TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Conclusion

 \section{Conclusion}

-We analyze datacenter applications' memory usage behavior using \pebstool, a robust user-space working set characterization tool, to find the scope of CXL-enabled tiered memory system in production.
-To realize such a system, we design TPP, an OS-level efficient page placement mechanism that works transparently without any prior knowledge on applications' memory access behavior.
-We evaluate TPP using diverse production workloads and find TPP can improve application's performance on default Linux by 18\%.
-TPP also outperforms NUMA balancing and AutoTiering, two state-of-the-art tiered memory management mechanisms, by 10--17\%.
+We analyze datacenter applications' memory usage behavior using \pebstool, a lightweight and robust user-space working set characterization tool, to find the scope of CXL-enabled tiered-memory system.
+To realize such a system, we design \TPP, an OS-level transparent page placement mechanism that works without any prior knowledge on applications' memory access behavior.
+We evaluate \TPP using diverse production workloads and find \TPP improves application's performance on default Linux by 18\%. \TPP also outperforms NUMA Balancing and AutoTiering, two state-of-the-art tiered-memory management mechanisms, by 5--17\%.